NizarTarabay/coco_annotation_tool/README.md

 ./images/masks_ctr/super_category_1: This is a subdirectory that you have created for your super category.
 Simply create folders for your categories inside it.

 ./images/masks_ctr/super_category_1/category_1: Contains masks for category_1.
-Each image should have only one mask that represent all the objects inside the image that belongs to category_1.
+Each image should have only one mask that represent all the objects inside the image that belong to category_1.
 You can create more categories by creating more folders and place your masks inside.

 ./images/masks_ctr/masks: Contains your final masks.
 One mask per image.
 Each mask contains all the object.
 Also, it contains three diffrent json file:
 #### dataset_info.json, mask_definitions.json, coco_instances.json.